bingeli1212/nitrile-preview/doc/DOC-diagram.md

   Set it to 1 to enable debug, which is to allow for each comment line to be sent to the console log.

++ config math 1

+  Set it to 1 to enable the math text to be recognized.
+By default text passed to label is of normal text nature, but it would be recognized as inline math if the style option is set.

 # The set-operation